EbookFoundation/thoth-wiki/Thoth_Imprints.md

 For many publishers, the publisher and imprint are the same, in which case the name must be included in both a book's publisher and imprint metadata field.
 Every publisher must have at least one imprint, usually with the same name as the publisher.

-The **Imprints** page will display the Imprints the user has access to.
+The **Imprints** page will display the imprints the user has access to.
 The following information is displayed:

 | Column Name  | Content      |
 | :---         | :---          |